 Children around the world hold the key to our future, and it’s our responsibility to ensure their well-being and protection.

-World Children’s Day, a significant international observance, shines a spotlight on the rights and welfare of children.
-That is a significant concern when you stop to think there are about 2 billion children from newborns to age 14 in the world!
+Shining a spotlight on the rights and welfare of children, World Children’s Day is a significant international observance.
+When you stop to think there are about 2 billion children from newborns to age 14 in the world, you can see the potential connected with this day!

 In this article, we’ll discuss: